Jessica Alba and Cash Warren Welcome Baby No. 3

 The actress and The Honest Company co-founder has welcomed her third child with husband and Pair of Thieves founder Cash Warren.

 "Hayes Alba Warren 12/31/17 Best gift to ring in the New Year!!"
-Alba wrote on Instagram, revealing the child's name.
+Jessica wrote on Instagram while revealing the child's name.
 "Cash and I feel so blessed.
 Haven and Honor are already obsessed with their new baby bro. #familyof5."

 The proud father also shared a sweet post about the news.

-"Hayes Alba Warren: You sure know how to ring in the new year!" he wrote.
+"Hayes Alba Warren: You sure know how to ring in the new year!" he wrote to his followers.
 "You showed up a few days early but we couldn't be any happier.
 Your Mamma is the strongest woman I know ... you're so lucky to have her by your side.
 You have two amazing sisters who already adore you and I know you'll be thankful to have them guide the way.
 On your first day of life, I promise to love you, to cherish you, and to provide you with a sandbox full of dreams to explore.
 Welcome to the family my sweet baby Hayes!
-12/31/2017"
+12/31/2017."

 Jessica and Cash are already proud parents to daughters Honor and Haven who have been more than excited to welcome a baby brother into their family.